What is policy?

-Policy is a plan of action used by the Ministry of Education to set out clear rules and expectations for the delivery of programs and services to the public.
+Policy is a plan of action used by the Ministry of Education and Child Care to set out clear rules and expectations for the delivery of programs and services to the public.

 Policies come from legislation or from decisions made by elected officials, such as Ministers and School Trustees, or public servants and school administrators.

 Policies can be communicated through various instruments, including: policy documents, laws, contracts, partnerships, the funding formula, government direction such as the throne speech, and many others.
 Policy can also be communicated informally through correspondence.

 Policies must comply with existing laws.
 The Manual of School Law contains Acts, Regulations, Orders in Council, and Ministerial Orders relating to B.C.'s education system.